tiredpixel/isoxya-docs/Endpoints/Crawl.md

 # Crawl

-Crawls are visits to a website, during which crawlers fetch pages, processors extract data from fetched pages, and streamers send extracted data elsewhere.
-It is not possible to crawl more than one Site within a single Crawl; for that, multiple Crawls should be utilised.
+Crawls are visits to a website, during which Crawlers fetch pages, [Processors](Processor.md) extract data from fetched pages, and [Streamers](Streamer.md) send extracted data elsewhere.
+It is not possible to crawl more than one [Site](Site.md) within a single Crawl; for that, multiple Crawls should be utilised.

 ## /site/:site_id/crawl POST